tufankoc/tufankoc/README.md

 ### Hi there 👋, my name is Tufan Koc
 ![](https://media.giphy.com/media/3osxY9kuM2NGUfvThe/giphy.gif)

 I'm Tufan from Turkey.
 I'm studying business at University.
 I'm developing a back end and a front end.
-I like Python, React and Linux.
+I like Python, Java and Linux.

 Skills: PYTHON / HTML / CSS